iv-m/iv-m.github.io/contents/articles/kafka-metrics-what-rate-means/index.md

 [Code Hale metrics]: http://metrics.dropwizard.io/

-Here we'll look onto the Kafka Metrics -- they are more interesting less known, and ...
+Here we'll look onto the Kafka Metrics -- they are more interesting, less known, and clients use Kafka metrics only.
+But please be aware some of the things written below are not applicable to *all* of the broker metrics.

-TBD:
-* we are interested in clients
-* note that to some of the metrics this is not applicable (which?)

-TBD: it all begins with `Metrics` class.

-## Metrics, Measurables and Stats
+## Quick overview

 Let say we want to measure, for example, various message size metrics: average, maximum size, and so on.
-Here is high-level overview of what should happen:
+For that,

+* we need an instance of `Metrics` class that will manage everything;
-* we need a *sensor*; for every message, we will *record* its size to the sensor;
+* from `Metrics` we'll get a *sensor*; for every message, we will *record* its size to the sensor;
 * sensors are associated with *stats* (such as `Avg` or `Max`) -- when a value is recorded into a sensor, the sensor records it to all the stats it knows;